Tenerife mapped: Where was Jay Slater last seen and where was his body found?

 The force said Mr Slater could have fallen in the steep and inaccessible area where he was discovered as it released video footage of rescuers climbing rock faces and battling through scrub as they carried out the search.

-Charity LBT Global said that, while formal identification has not yet taken place, the remains were found with the 19-year-old’s clothes.
+In a statement issued through charity LBT Global, Mr Slater’s mother Debbie Duncan said: “I just can’t believe it – we’re here with the embassy staff waiting for an update and now it’s come – the worst news.”

-The organisation, which supports the families of British people missing overseas, said: “LBT Global is saddened to announce that a body found in Tenerife does look to be that of Jay Slater.
+She added: “I just can’t believe this could happen to my beautiful boy.
+Our hearts are broken.”

-“It is understood the body was found close to the site of his mobile phone’s last location.
-Although formal identification is yet to be carried out, the body was found with Mr Slater’s possessions and clothes.”
+The charity previously said the remains were found with the 19-year-old’s clothes and possessions near his last known location.

 Join our commenting forum